 - Turn the mixer down to low speed and sprinkle in the salt, then flour in a few increments – letting the flour mix in before adding the next increment.
 Scrape down the sides of the bowl as needed.
 After adding the last increment of flour, let the dough mix for about a minute until it starts to form a rough dough.
 The dough will be crumbly.

 - Turn off the mixer and remove half of the dough.
 Gently knead the dough together with your hands until it forms a ball.
-Wrap the dough tightly in a piece of plastic wrap and refrigerate.
+Set aside on a piece of plastic wrap or baking sheet.

 - With the remaining dough in the stand mixer bowl, add the peppermint extract and 2 drops of red food coloring.
 Turn the mixer on low and beat until the food coloring starts to color the dough.
 You can add more food coloring to get your desired color of red – I recommend only a drop at a time.
-Once the dough is mostly red (there can still be little streaks of white, since we are going to knead the dough into a ball),turn off the mixer and gently knead the dough together with your hands until it forms a ball.
-Wrap the dough tightly in a piece of plastic wrap and refrigerate.
+Once the dough is mostly red (there can still be little streaks of white, since we are going to knead the dough into a ball), turn off the mixer and gently knead the dough together with your hands until it forms a ball.

 - Note – if you find your dough to be crumbly as you are forming the dough balls and rope, let the dough sit at room temp for a few more minutes – it may be too cold.
 Another option – when you are making the small dough balls, you can knead the small dough balls a little more to get the dough to a workable temperature.
 Don't knead too much though – we don't want the cookies to be tough.